dcomtois/summarytools/README.md

 ## Using summarytools in Rmarkdown documents

-*summarytools* uses the [pander](https://github.com/Rapporter/pander) package to generate plain-text content, and *htmltools* to generate *html*.
-Both types of outputs can be used in Rmarkdown, according to our preferences.
+*summarytools* uses the [pander](https://github.com/Rapporter/pander) package to generate text content (markdown-formatted or not), and *htmltools* to generate *html*.
+Both types of contents can be used in Rmarkdown, according to our preferences.
 See [this vignette](https://cran.r-project.org/web/packages/summarytools/vignettes/Recommendations-rmarkdown.html) to get all the details, but if you’re in a hurry, here are a few tips to get good results: